 Does that mean that Sodium Hyaluronate is better than Hyaluronic Acid?
 No!
 In fact it is great if products such as Hyaluronic Acid moisturisers and creams contain both forms of the ingredient, so your skin can reap the benefits on multiple levels.
 There are some products on the market that contain both ingredients, but because Hyaluronic Acid is more expensive, Sodium Hyaluronate shows up more often in skincare products.

 Following are the 3 products in my Gerlinde Naturals Skin Care range which I have formulated with Hyaluronic Acid.
-They have been a staple for many of my customers for nearly 10 years.
+They have been a staple for many of my customers for over 10 years.